jomadu/ai-rules-manager/docs/tasks/p1-2-core-data-structures.md

 # P1.2: Core Data Structures

 ## Overview
-Define the fundamental data structures for rulesets, manifests, and configuration that form the backbone of MRM.
+Define the fundamental data structures for rulesets, manifests, and configuration that form the backbone of ARM.

 ## Requirements
 - Ruleset metadata structure